Environmental Measurement and Modeling

 BS Mechanical Engineering, University of Colorado at Boulder

-For the National Park Service, Jason has developed acoustic and atmospheric data collection systems, conducted extensive acoustic measurements across our nation’s parks, developed acoustic models such as a snowmobile audibility model for environmental studies of Yellowstone and Grand Teton National Park Winter-Use, developed acoustic aircraft detection systems, and supported various other technical studies.
+For National Park Service, he has developed acoustic and atmospheric data collection systems, conducted extensive acoustic measurements across our nation’s parks, developed acoustic models such as a snowmobile audibility model for environmental studies of Yellowstone and Grand Teton National Park Winter-Use, developed acoustic aircraft detection systems, and supported various other technical studies.

-View Jason C. Ross's LinkedIn profile.
+View Jason Ross' LinkedIn profile.

 Matthew C. Simon, PhD